loomnetwork/loom-cli/README.md

 yarn gen:ethereum-key
 ```

-This time, the private key will be saved into a file called `mainnet_private_key`.
+This command will save the private key into a file called `mainnet_private_key`.

 ## Export Your Infura API Key